Unity-Technologies/ml-agents/docs/Installation-Windows.md

 </p>

 After installation, you must open __Anaconda Navigator__ to finish the setup.
 From the Windows search bar, type _anaconda navigator_.
 You can close Anaconda Navigator after it opens.
-If environmental variables were not created, in System Variables "Path" add:
+If environmental variables were not created, or if you see the error "conda is not recognized as internal or external command", in System Variables "Path" add:
 ```
+    C:\ProgramData\Anaconda3\Scripts
     C:\ProgramData\Anaconda3\Scripts\conda.exe
-    C:\ProgramData\Anaconda3\Scripts
-    C:\ProgramData\Anaconda3\
+    C:\ProgramData\Anaconda3
     C:\ProgramData\Anaconda3\python.exe
 ```
 ## Step 2: Setup and Activate a New Conda Environment